-In the past year, local authorities in England and Wales obtained approx 3.5 million Liability Orders for council tax and non domestic rate arrears and with forthcoming changes to the benefits system (in particular with the introduction of Universal Credit) it is anticipated that this figure will increase significantly in the coming year.
+In the past year, local authorities in England and Wales obtained approx 3.5 million Liability Orders for council tax and non domestic rate arrears and with forthcoming changes to the benefits system (in particular with the introduction of Universal Credit) it is anticipated that this figure is set to increase significantly in the coming year.

 The Summons and Summons Costs

 Where an outstanding amount of council tax has not been paid after reminders have been sent, a local authority may apply to the magistrates’ court for authorisation to issue a summons.
 The summons will state the time and place of the hearing to establish liability (commonly referred to as a Liability Order hearing)

 The regulations allow the local authority to also charge additional fees/costs for issuing a summons and for obtaining the Liability Order.
 These typically range from between £85 to £130 for Council Tax to as much as £250 for Business Rates (NNDR).

 Do I need to attend the hearing at the Magistrates Court?

 No. Unless the amount claimed on the summons is wrong or you are not the person named on the summons, the Magistrate must grant a liability order.
 However, if you do attend the hearing you will normally be able to speak with a representative from the local authority and in most cases, an agreement can be reached to settle the debt by way of affordable payments.
 The Liability Order will still be granted, but it should be possible avoid the debt being passed to bailiffs.
 If you do consider attending, it would be helpful to take any evidence with you of financial hardship.